1944 Romanian coup d'état: Aftermath

-In October 1944, Winston Churchill, Prime Minister of the United Kingdom, proposed an agreement with Soviet leader Joseph Stalin on how to divide Eastern Europe into spheres of influence after the war.
+In October 1944, Winston Churchill, Prime Minister of the United Kingdom, as part of a proposed agreement with Soviet leader Joseph Stalin on how to divide Eastern Europe into spheres of influence after the war.
 It was reportedly agreed that Soviet Union would have a "90% share of influence" in Romania.

 The Romanian Army, from the armistice until the end of the war, were fighting alongside the Soviets against Germany and its remaining allies.
 They fought in Transylvania, Hungary and Czechoslovakia.
 In May 1945 the Romanian First and Fourth Armies took part in the Prague Offensive.
 The Romanians suffered a total of 169,822 casualties (in all causes) fighting on the Allied side.

 Ion Antonescu was placed under arrest; the new prime minister, Lt.
 Gen. Constantin Sănătescu, gave custody of Antonescu to Romanian communists who would turn the former dictator over to the Soviets on 1 September.
 He was later returned to Romania, where he was tried and executed in 1946.

 For his actions, King Michael was awarded the Soviet Order of Victory by Joseph Stalin in 1945.
 He was also awarded the highest degree (Chief Commander) of the Legion of Merit by President Harry S. Truman a year later.
 Nevertheless, he functioned as little more than a figurehead under the new régime.
 He was finally forced to abdicate and leave the country in 1947.
-This allowed the Communists to set up a communist régime.
+This allowed the Communists to set up a communist government.
 Michael remained in exile until after the 1989 Romanian revolution and was only allowed to return to the country in 1992.